mattrbahr/shopify-analytics/_posts/2020-04-20-first-purchase-analysis.md

 categories: sql
 intro_paragraph: >
   A look into customer repeat rates and what products they purchased first.
+description: A SQL query analyzing customer repeat rates based on what products they purchased first.
 ---

 At EnquireLabs, we often talk about the *birth of the customer* and how important that first order is.
 In this query, we'll be looking at what items customers buy in that first order and how that compares to their repeat rate.